-Meta-analyses of refereed publications show that, on average, organic yields are lower than conventional [143,144].
-But the yield gap is most prevalent when practices used in organic mimic conventional [145], that is, when the letter of organic standards are followed using an input mentality akin to conventional chemical-intensive agriculture.
-Regenerative systems are based on a holistic approach to farming that aims to improve soil health, they are not simply replacing conventional chemicals with organic-approved chemicals.
+Meta-analyses of refereed publications show that, on average, [17,147]. organic yields are lower than conventional [143,144].
+But the yield gap is most prevalent when practices used in organic mimic It has been noted that the organic yield gap also arises, in part, due conventional [145], that is, when the letter of organic standards are to a lack of varieties adapted for organic systems [31].
+Conventional followed using an input mentality akin to conventional chemicalseeds, and the chemical systems they are locked in, have benefitted intensive agriculture.
+Regenerative systems are based on a holistic from immense R&D funding by private corporations and their approach to farming that aims to improve soil health, they are not university researcher partners, whereas ecological plant breeding simply replacing conventional chemicals with organic-approved for organic production has not [148-150] chemicals.

-Actual yields in well-designed regenerative organic systems, rather than agglomerated averages, have been shown to outcompete conventional yields for almost all food crops including corn, wheat, rice, soybean and sunflower [18,72,143].
-Researchers have found that "adoption of organic agriculture under agroecological conditions, where it performs best, may close the yield gap between organic and conventional systems" [144,146].
+Actual yields in well-designed regenerative organic systems, rather than agglomerated averages, have been shown to outcompete conventional yields for almost all food crops including corn, wheat, rice, soybean and sunflower [18,72,143].Importantly, yields are 30% to 100% higher in the organic systems the organic system in the organic systems (151,152].
+Crop resilience in a changing climate is an important economic co-benefit because "climate-resilient soil can stabilize productivity, reduce uncertainty, and produce an assured yield response even under extreme weather conditions" [5].

 In 2016, Rodale Institute's organic no-till with manure system produced 200 bushels of corn per acre-a record-breaking yield for the organic system and well above the county average and the conventional corn yield that same year (140 bushels per acre).
-Over a forty-year period there has been no statistical difference in yield between the organic and conventional systems within that trial [18,147].
+Over a forty-year period there has been no statistical difference in yield between the organic and conventional systems within that trial [17,147].